Panagiotis-Katziotis/Panagiotis-Katziotis/README.md

 ## Hi there

 # About Me:
-I'm curenlty working on some personal project (Swan Browser, HeronOS)<br>and some, less serious, side-projects<br>Also I'm into Linux, Cybersecurity and Open-Source Technologies
+I'm curenlty working on some personal project (Swan Browser, HeronOS)<br>and some side-projects<br>Also I'm into Linux, Cybersecurity and Open-Source Technologies

 ## Socials: